AdamVStephen/inverted-pendulum/README.md

-# UKAEA-Sygensys
+# UKAEA-Inverted Pendulum

-MARTe2 evolution project shared repository
+Inverted Pendulum project shared repository

 ## Description

-This is a prototype application demonstrating the use of MARTe2 to implement an industrial control application, as part of a collaborative project between UKAEA and Sygensys.
+This is a prototype application demonstrating the use of MARTe2 to implement an inverted pendulum control application.

 ## Build